Lanai and Covered Patios

 Your HOA may have something to say about it.
 Make sure you check with them for approval.
 Some associations are “hard nosed”.
 They take exception to just about anything done without their permission.
 Its always better to ask first.

-How long does a screen enclosure project take?
+How long does an enclosure project take?

 Years ago I could submit a drawing and plans to the building department.
 If it met the requirements, I would get permit.
 Those days are long gone.
 Just about everything needs signed and sealed plans from a design professional.
 That would be from a structural engineer or architect.
 The plans don’t cost that much anyways.
 So why not get them.
 Just like getting a permit, plans are a good thing.
 Just have your contractor get them and be happy everything is going to be perfect.

 The request for your plans are submitted to the design professional and they go on the bottom of the stack.
 They are finished and delivered when they make their way to the top.
 That’s all dependent on how busy the company is.
 It take two or three weeks usually for small plans like these.
 We are not designing a hole house here.

 With new pans in hand we can apply for the permit.
 The process is the same as above.
 Submit the permit package and wait.
 There can be unexpected delays if plans review wants corrections or changes.
 But, on average it will probably be another two or three weeks.